Sheung Shui Mosque and Islamic Centre

 The Sheung Shui Mosque and Islamic Centre (上水清真寺暨伊斯蘭中心), also known as the King Abdullah Islamic Centre and Elderly Home, is a proposed mosque and Islamic centre currently under construction in Fanling–Sheung Shui New Town, North District, New Territories, Hong Kong.
 When completed, it will be the sixth mosque built in Hong Kong and the first one in New Territories.
-Upon completion, the mosque will serve the increasing population of Muslims living in New Territories, which numbers well over 50,000 and will be operated by the United Muslims Association of Hong Kong.
+Upon completion, the mosque will be operated by the United Muslims Association of Hong Kong (UMAH).

 History

-The co-founder and second chairman of UMAH, the late Mr. Alli Din, originally offered his own piece of land, his home, to the Islamic Board of Trustees (BOT) to be made into a mosque in 1979, which was rejected by the Hong Kong Government at the time.
-Mr. Din applied again from the platform of UMAH in November 1990.
+The co-founder and second chair of UMAH, Alli Din, originally offered his own land to the Islamic Board of Trustees (BOT) to be made into a mosque in 1979, which was rejected by the Hong Kong Government.
+Din applied again from the platform of UMAH in November 1990.

-UMAH also intended to establish a non-profit secondary international school for ethnic minority children resident in Hong Kong, but the Hong Kong Government did not grant approval for such a project to proceed and it remains a gap in the resources and facilities available to the Muslim community in Hong Kong.